Perspectives on Russia

 The Commerce Department released its redacted public version of the Section 232 reports on the effects of imports of steel and aluminum on national security.

-International Trade Practice Group Leader Kay Georgi, Counsel Regan Alberda, and Associate Lamine Hardaway discussed economic sanctions under President Donald Trump in an article for The Current: The Journal of the PLI Press.
+International Trade Practice Group Leader Kay Georgi and Counsel Regan Alberda discussed economic sanctions under President Donald Trump in an article for The Current: The Journal of the PLI Press.

 Right before the holidays, President Trump and his Administration took significant steps toward using economic sanctions to tackle international human rights abuses and corruption.